ten-protocol/go-ten/design/Events_design.md

 For each incoming logs subscription request via RPC, the host has to do two things:

-1. Request the creation of the new logs subscription on the enclave
-2. Create a Geth `rpc.Subscription` object to route any new logs for the subscription back to the client after each block ingestion
+1. Route the new subscription request to the enclave and create a new Geth `rpc.Subscription` to return to the client

-// TODO - Cover the routing of logs from the block response to the client
+2. Extract the logs upon each block ingestion and route them to the corresponding client subscription

-##### Enclave subscription

-For (1), the host takes a log subscription object as a parameter, and forwarding it to the enclave via the API described above.
-As above, the log subscription object is encrypted with the enclave's private key, to prevent attackers from eavesdropping on the creation of subscriptions.

-##### Client subscription

-For (2), we reuse Geth's `PublicFilterAPI`, passing in a custom `Backend` object.
-The `Backend` object has a `SubscribeLogsEvent` method, which takes as a parameter a channel, and is responsible for sending any new logs onto that channel.
-We implement this method by pushing a new log onto the channel whenever a new log is returned from the enclave via a block submission response.

-The host then creates individual logs subscriptions using the `PublicFilterAPI.Logs` method, which takes a filter criteria and automatically applies it to the contents of the master list returned by `SubscribeLogsEvent` to determine the set of logs to return on that subscription.

-There are two key limitations that had to be overcome here:

-1. The log events contained in the block submission response are encrypted by the enclave, and are thus of type `[]byte`, whereas the channel provided to `SubscribeLogsEvent` expects Geth's `types.Log` objects.
-To overcome this, the host performs an additional step where a fake "wrapper" log object is created, and the encrypted log bytes are placed into the `data` field of that wrapper log
-2. How do we prevent `PublicFilterAPI.Logs` from automatically returning all events over the subscription?
-To achieve this, when creating the wrapper log, we include the subscription ID as a topic.
-Then when we set up the logs subscription using `PublicFilterAPI.Logs`, we pass in a fake filter that filters based on that subscription ID as the topic.
-This ensures that only the logs for the specific subscription ID are returned.
-(Note that the "real" filter has already been passed encrypted to the enclave, and applied before returning the results as part of the block submission response)
+Since the log subscription request is encrypted by the client and can only be decrypted on the enclave, the host forwards it blindly, and cannot learn anything about the contents of the subscription.
+However, it does generate a fresh ID for the subscription, which it also forwards to the enclave.
+The enclave reuses this ID when sending back logs for that subscription in the block submission response.

+For each block submission response, the host extracts the encrypted logs for that subscription ID, and forwards them on to the corresponding Geth `rpc.Subscription`.

 #### Obscuro encrypted RPC client